 Tariffication of Non-Tariff Barriers All non-tariff barriers are to be converted to tariffs using tariff equivalents (tariffication), (Article 4.2) and concessions are to be made.
 After conversion, tariffs, in principle, should be equal to the difference between import prices and domestic wholesale prices.
 Reduction in Ordinary Tariffs Over a period of six years, ordinary tariffs, including tariff equivalents, were to be reduced by at least 36 percent overall and at least 15 percent for each tariff line.
 Tariff equivalent quantities Tariff equivalent quantities that can serve as an index in tariffication (domestic and foreign price difference) shall be, in principle, the difference between a domestic wholesale price and an import price, with a base-year period of 1986 to 1988.
 "Current access opportunity" Standards for Establishing Minimum Access Opportunities Current access opportunities will be maintained for tariffed products.
 If imports are negligible, however, a minimum access opportunity of 3 percent of domestic consumption will be provided in the first year, expanding to 5 percent by the end of the implementation period (Article 4.2 and Annex 5).
 Special Safeguards Under Article 5, additional tariffs may be imposed as special safeguard measures for tariffed items and may be increased either by: (i) one-third for the relevant year only; or (ii) 30 percent, if a drop of 10-40 percent occurs for the portion of the drop over 10 percent and applied to the relevant shipment load only.
 Additional tariffs may also be imposed where price drops exceed 40 percent.
 Specifically, under Article 5: 1.
-Tariffs may be increased by one-third if import volumes exceed the following trigger level: (percentage of market access opportunities in domestic consumption quantities): a) Where market access opportunities are 10 percent or less, the base trigger level shall be equal to 125 percent;

-Figure II 3 A Outling of the Agroomont on Agriculture riguie 11-3-4 Outime of the Agreement on Agriculture b) Where market access opportunities are greater than 10 percent but than or equal to 30 percent, the base trigger level shall be equal to 110 percent; c) Where market access opportunities are greater than 30 percent, the base trigger level shall be equal to 105 percent.
+Tariffs may be increased by one-third if import volumes exceed the following trigger level: (percentage of market access opportunities in domestic consumption quantities): a) Where market access opportunities are 10 percent or less, the base trigger level shall be equal to 125 percent; b) Where market access opportunities are greater than 10 percent but less than or equal to 30 percent, the base trigger level shall be equal to 110 percent; c) Where market access opportunities are greater than 30 percent, the base trigger level shall be equal to 105 percent.
 (Article 5.4) 2.
 Tariffs may be increased if import prices drop more than 10 percent from the average prices for 1986-1988 (Article 5.5).
-Dulas on Evnert Any Member instituting a new export prohibition or restriction on foodstuffs Rules on Expor shall give due consideration to the effects thereof on the importing Member's Prohibitions food security, notify the Committee on Agriculture, and consult with any other and Restrictions Member having a substantial interest.
-3 (Article $12(1)$)
+Rules on Export Prohibitions and Restrictions Any Member instituting a new export prohibition or restriction on foodstuffs shall give due consideration to the effects thereof on the importing Member's food security, notify the Committee on Agriculture, and consult with any other Member having a substantial interest.
+3 (Article 12(1))